 Waldron Bay - Land of Unicorns on Lake Winnisquam

 Waldron Bay is a private community on the northwest shore of Lake Winnisquam in central New Hampshire.
-Lake Winnisquam is the third largest lake in New Hampshire with 7.2 square miles of surface area.
+Lake Winnisquam is the fourth largest lake in New Hampshire with 7.2 square miles of surface area.

 If you're looking for a full-time residence or a summer home to escape the madness of city life, Waldron Bay may be for you.
 How is it I know so much about this magical place?
 I've owned a lakefront home here since July of 2008.